📘 Free eBook: Supply Chain Lessons for 2025–2026

 Learn more about Tactical’s Multichannel Fulfillment Services.

-Building Multichannel Fulfillment Systems That Hold Up in 2026
+Building Fulfillment Systems That Hold Up in 2026

 TikTok Shop shows how quickly demand can appear, and how quickly it can disappear.

 Brands that win long term are not reacting in real time.
-They plan for pressure, work with partners who understand urgency, and treat fulfillment as a strategic lever instead of a back-office function.
+They plan for pressure, work with partners who understand urgency, and treat fulfillment as a strategic lever rather than a back-office function.

 Is TikTok Fulfillment Part of Your 2026 Growth Plan?